 In I971 she earned a MFA at MICA’s Hoffberger School of Painting where she studied with Grace Hartigan.
 She taught at regional colleges before accepting a full time appoint at the Maryland Institute College of Art in 1981.

-Neill has exhibited widely in the United States, as well as France and Japan.
+Goya Contemporary representes Neill's work.
+She has exhibited widely in the United States, as well as France and Japan.
 The honors she has received include a Maryland State Arts Council Fellowship and the Mellon Arts Grant.
-Her work is included in many private and public collections including the Baltimore Museum of Art and is represented in Baltimore by Goya Contemporary.
+Her work is included in many private and public collections including the Baltimore Museum of Art and The Washington County Museum of Fine Arts.
+She and husband, Graphic Designer Lew Fifield, live in Baltimore City and spend summers in Massachusetts.